Nahelam/PS2-Game-Mods/Burnout Revenge/Madden Demo/README.md

 ## HostFS Repack

 Repacking the game demo to a standalone and host filesystem compatible version is the most convenient way to play it on emulator.\
-The game will have its own configurable properties and game fixes (no black skybox etc.) will be applied correctly.
+It will appear in your game list, have its own configurable properties and fixes (no black skybox etc.) will be applied correctly.

 ### Create iso